Kuper-Tech/protokaf/README.md

 Kafka producer and consumer tool in protobuf format.

 ## Features
-- Sending and receiving messages
+- Consume and produce messages using Protobuf protocol
 - Trace messages with Jaeger
-- Sending messages using a template with random data
+- Create custom templates for one or multiple messages and produce them to Kafka

 ## Install
 ```sh